At a Glance

 - Create a syllabus with readings, videos, and homework, connecting the academic theme to the activities and the overall program experience

-- The co-lead will not be responsible for creating the programmatic activities.
+- The co-leader will not be responsible for creating the programmatic activities.
 Instead, they will work with the program manager to select the most appropriate activities from previous experiences that align best with the theme.